 What are the most — and least — popular garage sale items?

-Like we mentioned, you can sell lots of things at a garage sale, but that doesn’t mean they’ll sell.
+Like we mentioned, you can try to sell lots of things at a garage sale, but that doesn’t mean they’ll actually sell.
 It’s important to keep in mind some things are in higher demand than others.

 Here are some popular items: